ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 - Identify suspicious or unusual sign-in details
 - Take initial response actions to help protect the account
 - Understand the importance of account monitoring and rapid response
-- Practice documentation using a real-world identity security scenario

 ## Tools and Services Used
 - Microsoft Entra Admin Center